 Prior to founding MGA, Alex was the policy director and chief economist for the House Committee on Ways and Means, where he worked from 2002 to 2007.
 At Ways and Means, Alex directed policy development and led negotiations on a variety of tax, health, pension, and trade matters.

 Alex has testified numerous times before Congress on tax policy, labor markets, unemployment insurance, Social Security reform, fiscal stimulus, the manufacturing sector, and biological drug competition.
 He has served as an expert witness and litigation consultant in both tax and pharmaceutical patent litigations.

 In addition, Alex served as a tax policy advisor to the National Commission on Fiscal Responsibility and Reform, coauthored the book The Real Tax Burden: More Than Dollars and Cents with Alan D. Viard, and is currently a research fellow at the American Enterprise Institute.

 A director at the firm since 2013, Christy joined MGA as an analyst in 2010.
 At MGA, Christy directs operations, drafts reports and white papers, constructs economic models, and conducts data analysis.
 Previously, she was an associate editor at the American Enterprise Institute.
 Prior to that, she worked at the Nuclear Energy Institute and the Institute for Advanced Studies in Culture at the University of Virginia.

 When she completed her master’s in public policy at George Mason University, Christy received the Alexis De Tocqueville Award, the top honor for graduating MPP students, given in recognition of exceptional ability, involvement, and promise in the field of public policy.
-In the 2012–2013 academic year, Christy was a fellow with the Bryce Harlow Foundation, which recognizes and assists highly motivated students in pursuit of careers in professional advocacy.
+In the 2012–2013 academic year, Christy was a fellow with the Bryce Harlow Foundation, which recognizes and assists highly motivated graduate students in pursuit of careers in professional advocacy.